hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter03.md

 ---
 title       : Scatter-plots & Line-graphs
-description : In this chapter we will create and analyze different plots via the ggplot2 package using datasets in and derived from the fivethirtyeight R package
+description : Create and analyze different plots relating two numerical variables via the ggplot2 package using datasets in and derived from the fivethirtyeight R package

 --- type:NormalExercise lang:r xp:100 skills:1 key:bl30sh3qn6
-## Relationship between quantitative variables
+## Relationship between numerical variables

 Suppose we are interested in analyzing the relationship between `all` and `index` in the `police_join_cost` data frame.